 Start that process now and child behavior problems and solutions just get easier and easier.

 Self-image, confidence, and self-esteem are huge hurdles for many kids.
-If you are looking for some proven ways to help your kids, I highly recommend checking out my post on the best Confidence Building Activities for kids.
+If you are looking for some proven ways to help your kids, I highly recommend checking out my post on the best Confidence Building Activities (click to read my article on how to build them up the right way).

 In my experience both as a parent but also as someone who works with kids and parents, lack of parental involvement drives many of the child behavioral problems.